Acetaminophen/ diphenhydramine/ phenylephrine liquid

 - Acetaminophen/diphenhydramine/phenylephrine liquid may cause you to become sunburned more easily.
 Avoid the sun, sunlamps, or tanning booths until you know how you react to acetaminophen/diphenhydramine/phenylephrine liquid.
 Use a sunscreen or wear protective clothing if you must be outside for more than a short time.

 - Acetaminophen/diphenhydramine/phenylephrine liquid may harm your liver.
 Your risk may be greater if you drink alcohol while you are using acetaminophen/diphenhydramine/phenylephrine liquid.
-Talk to your doctor before you take acetaminophen/diphenhydramine/phenylephrine liquid or other fever reducers if you drink more than 3 drinks with alcohol per day.
+Discuss any questions or concerns with your doctor.

 - Acetaminophen/diphenhydramine/phenylephrine liquid may interfere with skin allergy tests.
 If you are scheduled for a skin test, talk to your doctor.
 You may need to stop taking acetaminophen/diphenhydramine/phenylephrine liquid for a few days before the tests.